Experiential Sports Group o/a NASHA Sports (hereby referred to as NASHA in the By-Laws)

 - i) Initiation Male and Female Open to players six (6) years of age and younger in the current playing season.

-- l) In Minor Male Divisions, where a Member operates on an age system whereby the name of the first year of a Division is prefaced by the word “Minor”, and the second year by the word “Major”, each of these two sub-divisions shall be considered a Division.
+- l) In Minor Male Divisions, where a Member operates on an aging system whereby the name of the first year of a Division is prefaced by the word “Minor”, and the second year by the word “Major”, each of these two sub-divisions shall be considered a Division.
 NOTE: For some Members, the word “Major” is not used in designating the second year of a Division.

 - Where the Divisions are further divided, such subdivisions shall be known as categories.

-- a) This Member divides each of the Divisions into the following categories: AAA, AA, A and B.
+- a) This Member divides each of the Divisions into the following categories: AAA, AA, A, and B.